-These EHF Regulations for Anti-Doping shall apply to EHF, each National Federation of the EHF, and each Participant in the activities of EHF or any of its National Federations by virtue of the Participant's membership, accreditation or participating in EHF, its National Federations, or their activities or competitions.
+These Regulations shall apply to EHF, each National Federation of the EHF, and each Participant in the activities of EHF or any of its National Federations by virtue of the Participant's membership, accreditation or participating in EHF, its National Federations, or their activities or competitions.

-The National Federations members of the EHF must guarantee that all Players accept all EHF regulations, including these EHF Regulations for Anti-Doping.
+The National Federations members of the EHF must guarantee that all Players accept all EHF regulations, including these Regulations.

-These EHF Regulations for Anti-Doping shall apply to all Doping Controls over which EHF has jurisdiction.
-The EHF Anti-Doping Unit, an independent working body of the EHF, has the overall responsibility for implementing and monitoring the EHF Regulations for Anti-Doping.
+These Regulations shall apply to all Doping Controls over which EHF has jurisdiction.
+The EAU, an independent working body of the EHF, has the overall responsibility for implementing and monitoring the Regulations.

-The following Regulations have been adopted by the EHF Executive Committee on 28 January 2011 and lastly amended on the basis of the WADA Anti-Doping Code 2015 amendments and the IHF Anti-Doping Regulations applicable at that date as well as following the EHF Executive Committee of June 2018 in Glasgow, Scotland.
+The following Regulations have been adopted by the EHF Executive Committee on 28 January 2011 and lastly amended on the basis of the WADA Anti-Doping Code 2021 amendments and the IHF Anti-Doping Regulations applicable at that date as well as following the EHF Executive Committee of 18 September 2020 in Vienna, Austria.